 In his hand, he carried a weather-beaten branch as a staff, and the staff came from a mystical lemon tree, so heavy with lemons that the branches swung back and forth as he walked.

 Most gods would acknowledge her claps of respect.
 He looked like a god.
 He walked like a god, barely felt like a god.
-Asuka shook her head.
+Asuka shook her head; a twist in her gut told her that this was some illusion, some ruse.
 He is not a god.

 And the strange lemon deity was not the immediate threat, so she turned to the Wildflower God.
 One threat at a time.
 Once again, she clapped twice to honor him.

 Bumblebees droned in her ears, and the earth rolled, violent, and the Wildflower God charged towards her.
 She coughed on the pollen, on her own anger at those who caused this to happen.